 Most people with ulcers (or suspected ulcers) will be tested to see if they are infected with H. pylori.
 That’s because the majority of duodenal ulcers and a large percentage of stomach ulcers are caused by H. pylori.

-The medicines used to treat ulcers associated with H. pylori infection include:
+Eradication therapy is used to treat peptic ulcers associated with H. pylori infection.
+This therapy includes:

 - a medicine that suppresses the production of stomach acid (usually a proton pump inhibitor), which helps the ulcer to heal and relieves peptic ulcer pain; plus

-- antibiotics to eradicate the H. pylori bacteria.
+- antibiotics to eradicate (get rid of) the H. pylori bacteria.

-Some people (for example, those with complicated ulcers or ulcers associated with both H.pylori infection and use of NSAIDs) may need ongoing treatment with a proton pump inhibitor for a period of time after completing the antibiotic course.
+Some people (for example, those with complicated, recurrent or large ulcers) may need ongoing treatment with a proton pump inhibitor (PPI) for a period of time after completing the antibiotic course.
 Histamine H2-receptor antagonists (a different type of medicine that reduces stomach acid secretion) can be used but are less effective than proton pump inhibitors.

 Your doctor will also recommend testing for H. pylori infection and eradication treatment if necessary.